 A toroidal transformer is a type of electrical transformer constructed with a torus or donut-shaped core.
-Its primary and secondary windings are wound across the entire surface of the torus core separated by an insulating material.
-In this configuration, the magnetic flux leakage is minimized.
-The core of a toroidal transformer is regarded as the ideal transformer core design.
+Its primary and secondary windings are wound across the entire surface of the torus core, separated by an insulating material.
+This configuration minimizes the magnetic flux leakage.
+Therefore, a toroidal core is regarded as the ideal transformer core design.

-Toroidal transformers are well suited in sensitive and critical electronic circuits because of several advantages over traditional square and rectangular-shaped transformers.
+Toroidal transformers are suitable for sensitive and critical electronic circuits because of several advantages over traditional square and rectangular-shaped transformers.
 Some of these advantages are high efficiency, quiet operation, minimal heat generation, and compact size.
 They are mostly seen in power supply systems, audio systems, control equipment, power inverters, and other electronic devices.

 Electrical transformers operate based on Faraday‘s law of induction.
 This physical law states the relationship between the rate of change of a magnetic flux and the induced electromotive force.
 A magnetic flux is created when magnetic field lines pass through a conductor.
 It was observed that placing a conductor near a magnetic field with varying amplitude generates an electric current in that conductor.

 The magnetic field involved in electromagnetic induction is typically from an electromagnet with a varying electric current.
 This varying electric current is commonly known as alternating current (AC).
 As the electrical current is generated and collapsed continuously at a given frequency, the magnetic field is also created and collapsed the same way.
 This magnetic field with varying amplitude induces an electric current to a second conductor.
 The induced electrical current in the second conductor has the same frequency as the electrical current from the electromagnet circuit.